fawad-liaqat/AF3005_ProgrammingForFinance/README.md

 4. Run the scripts and notebooks.

 ## 💡 About Me
 Aspiring fintech professional with a passion for financial engineering and algorithmic trading.
-Let’s connect on [LinkedIn](https://linkedin.com/in/yourprofile)!
+Let’s connect on [LinkedIn](https://www.linkedin.com/in/fawad-liaqat-7173a6341)!

-## 📜 License
-This project is open-source under the **MIT License**.